sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-11-10T13:12:21.000Z**

-\#LoadsheddingUpdate

-Friday, 10 November 2023
+**2023-11-12T11:10:33.000Z**

+\#PowerAlert1

-Due to the anticipated lower weekend electricity demand and adequate emergency reserves, Stage 2 loadshedding will be implemented from 16:00 today until 05:00 on Saturday,  as previously communicated.
-Thereafter, loadshedding will…
+Stage 1 loadshedding will be implemented from 16:00 today until 05:00 on Monday.
+Thereafter, loadshedding will vary between Stages 1, 2 and 3 for the remainder of the week.